-Development of rapid diagnosis
+Development of rapid diagnostic assay for infectious diseases

 Various tools for rapid diagnoses are being developed for flaviviruses and other emerging viruses using PCR, LAMP and nLC/MS technologies.
 Also, genetically engineered antigens are being developed to provide affordable serological tests for developing countries.